Collaborative Divorce Process

 - Remain financially solvent in the future

-For this, these partners are ready to be transparent, to offer true and precise information and deal with the various issues in a straightforward approach.
+For this, these partners should be ready to be transparent, to offer true and precise information and deal with the various issues in a straightforward approach.
+They must sign a participation agreement before entering into this procedure.

 - Divorce Coach: This person assists the divorcing spouses to overcome the emotional hurdles on way to efficient negotiation.
-The person may be a psychologist or a social worker or a collaboratively trained counselor
+The person may be a psychologist or a social worker or a collaboratively trained counselor.
+This person helps to keep the comfortable environment by avoiding emotional outbursts and fights

 - Certified Divorce Financial Specialist: This individual helps in identification of assets and liabilities.
 Moreover, he / she develops a strategy to fulfill the economical aims of the spouses.
 Usually, this person is a collaboratively trained certified public accountant.
 The involvement of this specialist results in the Property Settlement.
 This is a formal agreement about property transfers, inclusive of QDROs